-To be eligible for graduation/completion with an MSN degree or Post-Master's certificate, a student must:
+To be eligible for completion with a Post-Graduate Completion certificate, a student must:

-- have a minimum cumulative 3.0 grade point average; - successfully complete the prescribed curriculum for which they are registered and must meet all other requirements of the Cizik School of Nursing; - submit official transcripts of any courses taken outside the Cizik School of Nursing to the Office of the Registrar; - Complete the graduate curriculum within five years from admission for MSN students or three years for post-Master's students or have been granted an extension by the Master's Council. - apply to graduation in myUTH prior to the established deadline each term; - pay the required graduation/completion fee; - · complete the clearance packet and clear through all designated offices; and - be enrolled during the term of graduation program completion.
+- have a minimum cumulative 3.0 grade point average; - successfully complete the prescribed curriculum for which they are registered and must meet all other requirements of the Cizik School of Nursing; - submit official transcripts of any courses taken outside the Cizik School of Nursing to the Office of the Registrar; - Complete the graduate curriculum within five years from admission for MSN students or three years for post-graduate students or have been granted an extension by the Master's Council. - apply to graduation in myUTH prior to the established deadline each term; - pay the required graduation fee of \$100; - complete the clearance packet and clear through all designated offices; and - be enrolled during the term of graduation program completion.